9 Things No One Tells You About Sleeping With A Friend

 1. It May Not Feel As Natural As You Might Think

-Because you may be making so many assumptions that your friendship can easily handle sex, you may also assuming that sex with your friend is going to feel completely natural since you know each other so well.
+Because you may be making so many assumptions that your friendship can easily handle sex, you may also be assuming that sex with your friend is going to feel completely natural since you know each other so well.
 That’s not always the case.
 In fact, you may realize halfway through that it feels a lot weirder than you expected.
+It's not easy to transition from friends to lovers in a matter of minutes.

 2. It Might Change The Dynamic Of Your Friendship